guardian/guardian-configuration/README.md

     These properties are provided by a war resource usually located at `/conf/global.properties`.

-8. _Environment properties_: Properties which are defined at the operating system level.
+8. _Environment properties_: Properties which are passed to the JVM when started.
-	These should not be used unless required by deployment in a restrictive hosting environment, i.e. Heroku.
+	These should generally not be used unless required by deployment in a restrictive hosting environment, i.e. Heroku.